Re-Roll/AuthoWrite-front-end/README.md

 ng serve
 ```
 Now you will be able to access the website locally, where any changes will automatically update the locally running site.

+*NOTE: using `ng serve` will have images not functioning as the image file location has been set to account for when the website is hosted, to check images are working correctly, just change image file directory to the asset folder*

 ## Deployment Method